isomerpages/moe-zhenghuapri/_zhps-experience/Student Dev & Well Being/Counselling Programme.md

 |---|:-:|
 | The counselling Team will be hosting Coffee Sessions with Parents as our SMM measure starts to relax.
 Parents will be notified vide PG.
 Do look out for your messages.  <br>The sessions will cover topics of concern and also help to address concerns you may have.  | ![](/images/ZHPS%20Experience/Student%20Dev%20&%20Well%20Being/Coffee%20Session.png)   |

+Programmes by the Counselling Team @ ZHPS focused on building and empowering students through engagement and motivation